-Three highway options for the Bell are being consulted on as described in 1.5 above.
+Three highway options for the Bell were consulted on as described in 1.5 above.
 Briefly, these are:

-- The Bell Highway Option 1 provides an extension to the right turn lane from the A127 into Hobleythick Lane and removes the right turn lane from the A127 into Rochford Road. - The Bell Highway Option 2 Preferred Option-provides an extension to the right turn lane from the A127 into Hobleythick Lane and removes the right turn from the A127 into Rochford Road, along with the provision of a dedicated left turn facility from the A127 into Rochford Road. - The Bell Highway Option 3 provides an extension to the right turn lane from the A127 into Hobleythick Lane, removes the right turn from the A127 into Rochford

-Road, along with the provision of a dedicated left turn facility from the A127 into Rochford Road and the provision of a new pedestrian crossing facility on Hobleythick Lane

-Additionally there are two options for a new pedestrian footbridge to replace the current footbridge which requires to be removed due to the supports being positioned within the new carriageway in options 2 and 3.
+- The Bell Highway Option 1 provides an extension to the right turn lane from the A127 into Hobleythick Lane and removes the right turn lane from the A127 into Rochford Road. - The Bell Highway Option 2 Preferred Option-provides an extension to the right turn lane from the A127 into Hobleythick Lane and removes the right turn from the A127 into Rochford Road, along with the provision of a dedicated left turn facility from the A127 into Rochford Road. - The Bell Highway Option 3 provides an extension to the right turn lane from the A127 into Hobleythick Lane, removes the right turn from the A127 into Rochford Road, along with the provision of a dedicated left turn facility from the A127 into Rochford Road and the provision of a new pedestrian crossing facility on Hobleythick Lane footbridge which requires to be removed due to the supports being positioned within the new carriageway in options 2 and 3.
 In addition two non-viable footbridge options have also been identified within the consultation documents.